 Where a complaint concerns the Headteacher, or the Chair of Governors, the Complainant should first directly approach the Headteacher in an attempt to resolve the issue informally.
-If the Complainant is not satisfied with the outcome, or if they have good reason to feel it is inappropriate to approach the Headteacher in the first instance, they should notify the Chief Executive Officer (CEO) of the Trust (see contact details at Appendix A).
+If the Complainant is not satisfied with the outcome, or if they have good reason to feel it is inappropriate to approach the Headteacher in the first instance, they should notify the Chief Executive Officer (CEO) of the Trust c/o the Trust's Lead Governance Professional (see contact details at Appendix A).
 The procedure and timescales in Stage 2 of this Policy will be followed by the CEO (as if they were the Chair of Governors/Nominated Governor).

 Where a complaint concerns a member of the School Committee, including the Vice Chair, the Complainant should first directly approach the Headteacher to seek to resolve the issue informally.
-If the Complainant is not satisfied with the outcome, or if they have good reason to feel it is inappropriate to approach the Headteacher in the first instance, they should notify the Clerk to the School Committee (see contact details at Appendix A), who will pass the complaint to the Chair of Governors.
+If the Complainant is not satisfied with the outcome, or if they have good reason to feel it is inappropriate to approach the Headteacher in the first instance, they should notify the Trust's Lead Governance Professional (see contact details at Appendix A), who will pass the complaint to the Chair of Governors.
 The procedure and timescales in Stage 2 of this Policy will then be followed.